 Aaron Blight, Ed.D.

 Aaron Blight is an international speaker and consultant on caregiving, aging, and healthcare.
 He is the Founder of Caregiving Kinetics and has been recognized as a “Top 100 Healthcare Leader” by the International Forum on Advancements in Healthcare.
 He attends caregiver support groups to facilitate discussions related to his book, When Caregiving Calls: Guidance as You Care for a Parent, Spouse, or Aging Relative.
 Aaron’s passion for supporting caregivers is rooted in his personal experience as a family caregiver; his professional work as the owner of a large home care company and as a leader at the Centers for Medicare and Medicaid Services; and his study of caregiving as a phenomenon of social science.
-Aaron serves as an Adjunct Professor at Shenandoah University, an honorary board member of the Well Spouse Association, and an advisory board member of the Shenandoah Area Agency on Aging.
+Aaron serves as an Adjunct Professor at Shenandoah University and an advisory board member of the Shenandoah Area Agency on Aging.
 He holds a bachelor’s degree from Brigham Young University, a master’s degree from the University of Baltimore, and a doctorate degree from The George Washington University.
-Aaron was first elected to WSA's Honorary Board in 2020.
+Aaron was elected to WSA's Honorary Board in 2020.